UNCLASSIFIED (U)

 b.
 RFBOs may authorize these specific services in one of two ways.
 First, the RFBO may contact the NCTP directly by email, specifically identifying the service and the applicant.
 Second, the RFBO may send an authorization letter directly to the applicant and instruct that applicant to make an appointment with the nearest NCTP and present the letter during the appointment.
 In either case, the NCTP must preserve the authorization document (either by attaching the email authorization or by scanning and attaching the authorization letter presented by the applicant) in the data-gathering tool that will record the NCTP’s services.

 c.
-Under the IAA, ACS sections at posts that do not have a Federal Benefits Unit (FBU) or a resident Regional Federal Benefits Officer (RFBO) (also known as “Non-Claims Taking Posts”, or NCTPs) may only perform services on behalf of SSA if they have received prior authorization from the RFBO.
+Under the IAA, ACS sections at posts that do not have a Federal Benefits Unit (FBU) or a resident Regional Federal Benefits Officer (RFBO) (also known as “Non-Claims Taking Posts”, or NCTPs) may only perform services on behalf of SSA if they have received prior authorization from the RFBO unless it is for the first time SSN for someone age 12 or older.
 Furthermore, NCTPs must track the SSA-related services that they perform in the SSA Service Tracker, a SharePoint-based data gathering tool.
-Staff at NCTPs must use the Service Tracker to record the amount of time they spend on each SSA-related service and to upload the authorization for that service from the Regional Federal Benefits Officer (RFBO) or RFBO designee.
+Staff at NCTPs must use the Service Tracker to record the SSA-related service and to upload the authorization for that service from the Regional Federal Benefits Officer (RFBO) or RFBO designee.
 The data gathered using this tool will be used to invoice SSA for this work under the IAA.

 d.
 The SSA Service Tracker tool is located on the Overseas Citizens Services, Management Support Unit (MSU) SharePoint landing page.
 A complete user guide to the Tracker is available on the Tracker homepage.